thebgacademy/goat/docs/README.md

 By the end of this session you will be able to use GoaT to

-1. Browse genome size, taxon characteristics
+1. Browse genome size and taxon characteristics
 2. View sequencing status and target lists for Earth Biogenome Projects
 3. Create and share reports for genome and sequencing metadata